 Community groups, booster clubs, Parent-Teacher Organizations (PTO), and the East Greenbush Education Foundation support the school district by providing guest speakers for classes, mentorship opportunities, and financial donations to support students and school programs.
-In 2017-2018, the District received over $32,170 in direct donations to the general fund for programs and operations.
+As of March 8, 2019, the District has received over $25,602 in direct donations to the general fund for programs and operations.

 What can I do, how can I help?